github/docs/content/billing/managing-the-plan-for-your-github-account/downgrading-your-accounts-plan.md

   - Organizations
   - Repositories
   - User account
-shortTitle: Downgrade subscription
+shortTitle: Downgrade plan
 ---

-## Downgrading your {% data variables.product.product_name %} subscription
+## About downgrades

 When you downgrade your personal account, organization, or enterprise account's subscription, pricing and account feature changes take effect on your next billing date.
-Changes to your paid account subscription does not affect subscriptions or payments for other paid {% data variables.product.prodname_dotcom %} features.
+Downgrading your plan does not affect other subscriptions or usage-based billing for your account.
 For more information, see "[AUTOTITLE](/articles/how-does-upgrading-or-downgrading-affect-the-billing-process)."

-## Downgrading your personal account's subscription
+## Downgrading your personal account's plan

 If you downgrade your personal account from {% data variables.product.prodname_pro %} to {% data variables.product.prodname_free_user %}, the account will lose access to advanced code review tools on private repositories. {% data reusables.gated-features.more-info %}